metadaddy/Website/Site.md

 - [Dave Brett] - UK

 ## Where we came from
 There are many great community initiatives out there.
 Many of these initiatives existed within unique and individual slack channels or private forums.
-So far we have consolidated the following resources into world of EUC
+So far we have consolidated the following resources into the world of EUC:
 - World of WEM - Slack Channel
 - FSLogix Community - Slack Channel
 - NetScaler